robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 ----
 ### 4. Create a new file, server.js in the server folder and run it with Nodejs.
 0:10
 ----
-#### 1. Right click on the server folder and Select Open in Intgrated Terminal and enter:
+#### 1. Right click on the server folder and Select Open in Integrated Terminal and click in the Terminal window and enter:

 ![Node-install-express](images/fr0102-09_Node-install-express.png "Node-install-express")

-a.
-Initialize - Enter: npm init
+1. Enter:

 ```
 npm init
 ```

-- Press enter to accept all defaults
+- Press enter 9 times to accept all defaults

+- Enter "yes" when prompted "Is this OK?

 ![Node-npm-init](images/fr0102-09_Node-npm-init.png "Node-npm-init")

-b.
-Install express
+2. Install express

 ```
 npm install express